-- 134. Plaintiffs and their patients will suffer irreparable harm from the violation of Plaintiffs' and their patients' constitutional rights if H.B.
-606 goes into effect. - 135.
+- 153. H.B.
+606 prohibits any government entity from contracting with Plaintiffs and therefore jeopardizes their ability to enter into contracts for critical services, thus threatening their ability to remain in business. - 154.
 H.B.
-606 forces every business in the State of Louisiana into the Hobson's choice of being eligible to do business with the entire state and local public sector, or with abortion clinics. - 136.
-Accordingly, it threatens abortion clinics' business relationships with all of its vendors, on whom they depend for a vast array of essential services, from facilities maintenance to the sale of medication and supplies, among many others. - 137.
-If vendors refuse to contract with abortion clinics, including Plaintiff Clinics, because they wish to remain eligible to work with the public sector in Louisiana, all Louisiana's abortion clinics will close, and there will no longer be access to legal abortion in Louisiana.
+606 also forces every business in the State of Louisiana into the Hobson's choice of being eligible to do business with the entire state and local public sector, or with abortion clinics. - 155.
+Accordingly, it threatens abortion clinics' business relationships with all of its vendors, on whom they depend for a vast array of essential services, from facilities maintenance to the sale of medication and supplies, among many others. - 156.
+If government entities refuse to contract for critical services or if vendors refuse to contract with abortion clinics, including Plaintiff Clinics, because they wish to remain eligible to work with the public sector in Louisiana, all Louisiana's abortion clinics will close, and there will no longer be access to legal abortion in Louisiana. - 157.
+Additionally, H.B.

-138. Additionally, H.B.
 606 irrationally discriminates against Plaintiffs, and stigmatizes the provision of abortion care, by categorizing Plaintiffs as uniquely unqualified for others to do business with in the state of Louisiana.

-The challenged acts, cumulatively
+The challenged acts and regulations, cumulatively

-- 139. Together, the 2016 Acts will impose irreparable harm on Plaintiffs and their patients from a violation of their constitutional rights that is greater than the violations imposed by each challenged act taken alone. - 140.
-Collectively, and in conjunction with what is already among the most restrictive scheme of abortion regulations in the nation, the 2016 Acts impose a web of requirements with which women and abortion clinics cannot hope to comply. - 141.
-The 2016 Acts create threats to the availability of abortion in practice throughout the state. - 142.
-They threaten the existence of clinics by further restricting their ability to hire physicians and exacerbating the existing shortage of physicians willing and able to provide abortions. - 143.
-They threaten the existence of clinics by imposing multiple, overlapping bans on abortions and types of abortion procedures, and imposing expensive and time-consuming burdens on patients, which some may not be able to overcome, or may seek to overcome by going out-of-state, thus reducing the clinics' flow of patients. - 144.
-They threaten the existence of clinics by threatening to make it impossible for the Clinic Plaintiffs do business with third parties. - 145.
-The 2016 Acts' collective burden on women seeking abortion is to impose numerous, medically unnecessary restrictions on abortion methods and practices which will prevent many from obtaining abortion services altogether, reduce the number of procedure options available to them, impose lengthy and costly delays in obtaining abortion care, and increase health risks, suffering, and anxiety.

-146. The 2016 Acts cumulatively discriminate against and stigmatize physicians who offer abortion care and women who seek it, labeling both as uniquely untrustworthy, incapable, and marginalized.
+- 158. Together, the 2016 Restrictions will impose irreparable harm on Plaintiffs and their patients from a violation of their constitutional rights that is greater than the violations imposed by each challenged restriction taken alone. - 159.
+Collectively, and in conjunction with what is already among the most restrictive scheme of abortion regulations in the nation, the 2016 Restrictions impose a web of requirements with which women and abortion clinics cannot hope to comply.

+- 160. The 2016 Restrictions create threats to the availability of abortion in practice throughout the state. - 161.
+The 2016 Restrictions threaten the existence of clinics by further restricting their ability to hire physicians and exacerbating the existing shortage of physicians willing and able to provide abortions. - 162.
+The 2016 Restrictions threaten the existence of clinics by imposing multiple, overlapping bans on abortions and types of abortion procedures, and imposing expensive and time-consuming burdens on patients, which some may not be able to overcome, or may seek to overcome by going out-of-state, thus reducing the clinics' flow of patients. - 163.
+The 2016 Restrictions threaten the existence of clinics by threatening their ability to contract for critical services and by threatening to make it impossible for the Clinic Plaintiffs do business with third parties. - The 2016 Restrictions' collective burden on women seeking abortion is to impose numerous, medically unnecessary restrictions on abortion methods and practices which will prevent many from obtaining abortion services altogether, reduce the number of procedure options available to them, impose lengthy and costly delays in obtaining abortion care, and increase health risks, suffering, and anxiety. - 165.
+The 2016 Restrictions cumulatively discriminate against and stigmatize physicians who offer abortion care and women who seek it, labeling both as uniquely untrustworthy, incapable, and marginalized.